Eating Well As You Get Older

 13. What kind of dairy products should I choose?

 Low-fat or fat-free dairy products should be among the foods you choose every day.
 These products provide calcium and vitamin D to help maintain strong bones.
-They also provide protein, potassium, vitamin A, and magnesium.
+They also provide protein and potassium.

 - Opt for fat-free or low-fat milk and yogurt.
 Choosing these, rather than cheese, gives you important vitamins and minerals and less sodium and fat.